Forge FC downs HFX Wanderers in Canadian Premier League championship game

 Oxner came up big in the 73rd minute, denying David Choiniere from in-close after another HFX turnover.
 Babouli turned heads six minutes later, beating three defenders before Oxner stopped him.

-HFX, led by former Canada and Trinidad & Tobago national team coach Stephen Hart, came into the season with just seven returning players after finishing bottom of the table in 2019 with a 6-12-10 overall record over the spring and fall seasons.

-In contrast, Forge had 17 returning players and the Canadian league's inaugural season title.
-Coach Bobby Smyrniotis used his entire roster at the Island Games with every player on the 22-man roster making at least one appearance.
-The Hamilton club came into the final with nine different players having scored.

-Forge defeated Cavalry FC 2-0 on aggregate last year in the two-legged final.
+Smyrniotis had 17 players back from last year when Forge defeated Cavalry FC 2-0 on aggregate last year in the two-legged final.
+And it defended its title despite losing Tristan Borges, last year's MVP, to Belgium's Oud-Heverlee Leuven in January.

 This report by The Canadian Press was first published Sept.
 19, 2020.